 INAMORI Frontier Research Center has been established in the Ito Campus of the Kyushu University in April 2008 with a substantial support from Inamori Foundation and KYOCERA Corporation.

 The center is in the second to fourth floors of the Inamori Center building.
 The philosophy of the center is to contribute to a future sustainable society where people can live securely and comfortably.
-The center consists of four research divisions of frontier energy, advanced functional inorganic materials, advanced electronics materials, and advanced biological information.
+The center consists of three research divisions of advanced functional inorganic materials, advanced electronics materials, and advanced biological information.
 Young excellences in the center are conducting the research pioneering each frontier field with their own approaches.

 For further information, please access to the website of INAMORI Frontier Research Center.